Code of Conduct

 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference [with no refund].

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Jennifer Suber of Open Source 101 or a volunteer immediately (contact info listed above). *We will handle the report confidentially and will do so in a location that is private and easily accessible.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please message an organizer/host immediately, contact Jennifer Suber of Open Source 101 or email us at the firstname.lastname@example.org address (all info listed above). *We will handle the report confidentially and privately.